Leaky gut

 - Can supplements heal leaky gut?

 - Glutamine, collagen and slippery elm are the most marketed.
 Evidence in healthy adults is weak.
-In specific clinical settings, like critical illness or severe IBD, glutamine has some evidence for restoring gut barrier function.
+In specific clinical settings, particularly critical illness, glutamine has some evidence for supporting gut barrier function, though reviews note clinical evidence remains limited.
 Generic consumer use is not evidence-based.

 - How would you actually test for leaky gut?